Sign3labs/sdk-integration-guide/README.md

 ### Using App Level Gradle Dependency

 1. **Add Sign3SDK to the Dependency Block**
-   - Open your app's `build.gradle` file and add the following line to the dependencies block:
+   - Open your app's `build.gradle` file and add the following line to the dependencies block.

      ```groovy
      dependencies {